 During local and national holidays, certain facilities and museums may not be available and therefore sightseeing tours and shopping may be limited.

 For your convenience, our most popular optional excursions are available for you to pre-book and pre-pay prior to your departure.
-These excursions will still be available to book locally with your Tour Manager.
 Please note that the operation of the excursions is subject to minimum numbers and the operation of some excursions is subject to favourable weather conditions.
-If your pre-booked excursion is cancelled you will receive a full refund on your return home.
+If your pre-booked excursion is cancelled for operational reasons you will receive a full refund on your return home.

 Please note that our holidays featuring rail travel are not suitable for wheelchair users, those with walking difficulties or significant health problems.
-Although we do try and secure luggage handling at railway stations, unfortunately, porters and trolleys may not always be readily available.
+Luggage handling at train stations is generally not included and, unfortunately, porters and trolleys may not always be readily available.

-You will be advised of your pick up time with your final documents.
+If included in your holiday, you will be advised of your pick up time with your Final Itinerary.
 On rare occasions, for operational reasons, we may have to amend these times and reserve the right to do so.
-However, we will always endeavour to provide at least 5 days notice to any changes to your pick up time to avoid any inconvenience.
+However we will always endeavour to provide at least five days’ notice to any changes to your pick up time.

 It is a condition of your booking that you’re suitably insured for your trip.
 Please find below contact details of two companies who, with some further details from you will be able to provide you with a quote for a travel insurance policy.
 For clients travelling within the next 12 months and would like bespoke travel insurance, designed exclusively for Titan Travel please call 0800 302 9712.
 For clients traveling outside of 12 months please call Cigna Insurance Services (Europe) 01752 258317.

-We regret we cannot accept bookings for children younger than 12 years of age on the date of departure as the holidays in this brochure are not suitable for children.
-Single parents or other adults travelling with children (under 18 years of age) should be aware that some countries require documentary evidence of parental responsibility before allowing lone parents to enter the country or, in some cases, before permitting the children to leave the country.
+We regret we cannot accept bookings for children younger than 12 years on the date of departure as the holidays in this brochure are not suitable for children.
+Single parents or other adults travelling with children (under 18 years) should be aware that some countries require documentary evidence of parental responsibility before allowing lone parents to enter the country or, in some cases, before permitting the children to leave the country.